suns1232023/exchange-entropy-eei/README.md

 ### An Operational Metric for Information Processing Fidelity in Financial Markets

-### An Operational Metric for Information Processing Fidelity in Financial Markets

 This repository provides the official implementation of **Exchange Entropy ($H_{ex}$)** and the **Exchange Entropy Index (EEI)**, developed under the **INFO-PHYS-SILO** research framework led by Scott Sun.

 ---